 Clearly, making anything out of paper mache is not a last minute, night before sort of craft.
 It can take days for the forms to harden and the paint to dry.
 That said, it was fun.
 I enjoyed it and I suspect were I to give it another go, the end product would look better.
 I still want to make a bird or two like Joni’s.

 But, if I just wanted to make some paper mache hearts, I would probably buy some pre-made hearts, like the ones from Amazon below, and then paint and decorate those.
-They’re from Darice, so they might be available at a local craft store.
 By using pre-made hearts, you’ll still enjoy all of the homemade goodness your creativity can bring whilst ensuring you have a nice, professionally smooth base to start with.
 Not to mention pre-made paper mache hearts will save time and you’ll not have to worry about them drying fast enough or cracking.